Skip to content

 As each note is consumed, its hash and nullifier are computed.

-The transaction nullifier commitment is computed via a sequential hash of (nullifier, ZERO) pairs for all consumed notes.
+The transaction nullifier commitment is computed via a sequential hash of (nullifier, ZERO) pairs for all input notes.
 This step involves authentication such that the input note data provided via the advice provider is consistent with the chain history.

 Info